TaylorKNoah/Learning-Go/README.md

 What I concepts I learned in Go from each project:

 Bank:
- - structs
+ - Structs
- - function vs method
+ - Function vs method
- - method reciever
+ - Method reciever
  - Private data in a struct
- - returning multiple data and data types from a function/method
+ - Returning multiple data and data types from a function/method

 Dictionary:
  - Types
- - The map type
+ - Maps
+ - Error handling
+ - User input